katie-fallon/Project_CP255/README.md

 It is clear from fig 2.
 That North Seattle (north of 85th Street) and the Duwamish River Valley have a sparser urban canopy than wealthier, more central areas of the city like Capitol Hill and Freemont.

 ### Air Pollution:
 Air pollution is a significant contributor to increased temperatures in cities.
 The release of greenhouse gases through air pollutants is not only a significant cause of climate change, but it also has acute warming effects on the areas surrounding the pollution source.
-This project focuses on vehicle emissions pollution and industrial pollution as together they are responsible for over half of air pollution in cities (EPA).
+This project focuses on vehicle emissions pollution and industrial pollution as together they are responsible for over half of air pollution in cities (Fast Facts, 2019).

 **_Vehicle Traffic_**

-Vehicle emissions from trucks and passenger vehicles account for 82% of U.S. transportation sector greenhouse gas emissions (EPA).
+Vehicle emissions from trucks and passenger vehicles account for 82% of U.S. transportation sector greenhouse gas emissions (Fast Facts, 2019).
 By combining 2018 Seattle streets traffic data with 2018 state highway data, I was able to map the relative vehicle traffic on Seattle Streets.

 <img width="369" alt="Screen Shot 2022-05-08 at 3 02 46 PM" src="https://user-images.githubusercontent.com/98435077/167317708-edb5591a-2c7e-43c3-8908-fcfaedf15bbc.png">